dataprogpy/dataprogpy.github.io/docs/modeling/modeling-concepts-workflow/workflow-in-action.md

 icon: material/numeric-4
 ---

-Of course.
-Let's develop the hands-on lab section.

-This content is designed to be followed in a computational environment like Google Colab.
-The structure provides clear instructions, corresponding code blocks, and brief explanations of the output, guiding the student through the practical application of the workflow.

----

-## 4.0 Hands-On Lab: Your First End-to-End Model
+## Workflow in Action

-This lab will translate the six-step theoretical workflow into a practical, end-to-end coding exercise.
-You will train, predict with, and evaluate your first machine learning model.
+In this we will translate the six-step theoretical workflow into a practical, end-to-end coding exercise.
+You will train, predict with, and evaluate your first machine learning model using a [Iris dataset](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_iris.html), a classic toy dataset tht's very useful for learning various topics in machine learning.

-**Objective:** Apply the complete modeling workflow to the Iris dataset using `scikit-learn` and `Polars`.
+**Objective:** Apply the complete modeling workflow to the Iris dataset using `scikit-learn` and develop familiarity with `scikit-learn`'s estimator API.

-### Lab Setup: Importing Libraries
+## Setup: Importing Libraries

 First, we import the necessary libraries.
 We need `Polars` for data handling and various modules from `scikit-learn` for loading the dataset, splitting the data, instantiating the model, and evaluating its performance.